sirouk/ccxt-market-maker/README.md

 ```

 This script will:
-- ✅ Automatically install Docker and other prerequisites
+- ✅ Automatically install Docker and prerequisites
-- ✅ Guide you through setting up your first market maker instance
+- ✅ Guide you through setting up your market maker
-- ✅ Help you manage multiple trading pairs
+- ✅ Help manage multiple trading pairs
-- ✅ Provide easy access to logs and instance management
-- ✅ Prevent duplicate API Public Keys for the same coin
+- ✅ Handle all the technical details for you

-### What the Script Does

-1. **First Run**: Checks and installs prerequisites (Docker, ufw-docker)
-2. **Main Menu**: Shows all your running market maker instances
-3. **New Instance Setup**:
-   - Explains what market making is
-   - Asks for your trading pair (e.g., ATOM/USDT)
-   - Collects your LAToken API credentials
-   - Helps you configure trading parameters
-   - Calculates funding requirements
-   - Starts your market maker bot
-4. **Instance Management**:
-   - Check logs
-   - Restart instances
-   - Stop instances
-   - Delete instances (with confirmation)

 ### Quick Example

-1. Run the script: `./market_maker_manager.sh`
+1. Run: `./market_maker_manager.sh`
 2. Choose "Create new instance"
 3. Enter your coin (e.g., "ATOM")
-4. Enter your API Public Key and API Private Key from LAToken
+4. Enter your LAToken API credentials
 5. Use default settings or customize
 6. Fund your account as instructed
-7. Your bot starts running!
+7. Your bot starts providing liquidity!

-Each instance runs in its own Docker container with the naming pattern:
-`ccxt-delta-neutral-[coin]-[number]` (lowercase)

 ---